QuinnEbert/Easy-HLS-Website/README.md

 # Easy-HLS-Website
  Super easy to setup, super reliable, low latency HLS with NGINX RTMP

-# Known Issues
- **The Getting Started guide won't work perfectly at the moment because the `acl.php` currently doesn't have the right default stream key in it, this stuff should only take you about 1 minutes to fix with some grep magic looking for `quinn` in `/var/www/html/acl.php`**

 # Getting Started
  The fastest way to get started is:
  1. Build out a fresh Ubuntu 20.04 machine or VM (ideally a VM)